 Section 2: Spaces

-Include special space characters — special space characters such as non-breaking, en, or em space, etc.
+Include special space characters — special space characters are also reduced to a single space, such as non-breaking, en, or em space, etc.

 Section 3: Tabs